francescoagati/opal-di/README.md

 ```

 A service can be also shared.
-In this case is returned always an unique instance of the service.
+In this case return always an unique instance of the service.

 ```
   cont.set(:accumulator, :shared => true) {|cnt|  Accumulator.new }